ZakariyeNor/silver-engine/README.md

   - This section will allow the user to send their personal information and payment option to learn the body language "Nonverbal Communication" course.
   - In the sign up page the user will be asked to submit their first, last name, email, phone number, and the payment option they would like to choose.
+  - Users can fill out and send forms effortlessly to get in touch and register for courses.

 ![Sign Up](mockups/sign-up_page.png)